Honda Logo

 Honda Logo History

-The Japanese company manufactures motorcycles and cars, and these areas have different logos.
-The motorcycle brand can be recognized by the wings of the goddess of victory, Nike, and the automotive brand by the stylized letter “H.” Their symbolism is different because they are two different subsidiaries.
-The multinational corporation owns them mainly uses wordmarks with the inscription “HONDA.”
+The Japanese company manufactures motorcycles and cars, and these product lines use different logos.
+The motorcycle brand can be recognized by the wings of the goddess of victory, Nike, and the automotive brand by the stylized letter “H.” Their symbolism differs because they are two separate subsidiaries.
+The multinational corporation owns them and mainly uses wordmarks with the inscription “HONDA.”

 What is Honda?

 Honda Motor Company Ltd. is not just a car manufacturer.
-Its divisions are engaged in the manufacture of mountain bikes, motorcycles, aircraft, robots, internal combustion engines, garden equipment, pumps, inflatable boats, ATVs, and other products.
-The corporate headquarters is located in the Japanese city of Tokyo.
+Its divisions manufacture mountain bikes, motorcycles, aircraft, robots, internal combustion engines, garden equipment, pumps, inflatable boats, ATVs, and other products.
+The corporate headquarters is located in Tokyo, Japan.

 1961 – 1969